joha4022/cspb4502_data_mining_project/README.md

 Laura Brown

 ## "There is no post-hurricane world"
-This data mining project aims to analyze the impact of natural disasters on the economy by location, using pre- and post-disaster datasets.
-The project will explore patterns and correlations between disaster frequency, severity, and their economic consequences, identifying key factors that influence recovery and resilience in different regions.
-By leveraging data mining techniques, the project will provide insights into the economic vulnerabilities of specific locations and inform disaster preparedness and mitigation strategies.
+Our project, There is no post-hurricane world, takes its title from the 2023 Whitney Museum exhibition on Hurricane Maria’s lasting effects in Puerto Rico.
+It aims to analyze the economic and social impacts of natural disasters, using pre- and post-disaster datasets from 2006 to 2024.
+We will explore patterns between disaster frequency, severity, and economic consequences, focusing on GDP growth and metrics such as national debt, education, healthcare, and gender disparities.
+By comparing various disasters—including hurricanes, floods, and earthquakes—we aim to identify long-term impacts and key factors influencing recovery and resilience.
+Leveraging data mining techniques, this study will provide insights into the economic vulnerabilities of specific regions and inform disaster preparedness and mitigation strategies.

 ## Dataset URLs & References
 https://www.kaggle.com/datasets/jseebs/disaster-dataset<br>